ThomWright/ThomWright.github.io/_drafts/pagination.md

   size="small"
 %}

 The offset is 0-based, and we calculate it from a 1-based page number like so: `page_size * (page_num - 1)`.
-If we want to load the most recent items first, our SQL query would look like this:
+If we want to request the second page, most recent items first, our SQL query would look like this:

 ```sql
 SELECT * FROM items